Thermal Energy Storage

-A large portion of the energy used in buildings is required for providing space and domestic hot water heating.
-Thermal energy storage technologies enable the energy efficiency to be significantly increased because the generation and consumption are decoupled time-wise.
-This therefore enables a larger portion of the energy demand to be met by renewable energies.
+A large proportion of the energy used in buildings is required to heat rooms and water.
+Technologies for thermal energy storage can drastically increase energy efficiency since production and consumption are temporally uncoupled.
+Thus, a larger proportion of the energy demand can be covered by renewable energy.

-Research is being funded concerned with integrating thermal energy storage systems in buildings, cogeneration systems or solar energy systems and developing innovative materials, systems and processes to increase the energy density and output as well as to minimise storage losses.
-Also included is research on phase change materials and thermochemical storage materials with improved energy and power density and cycle stability.
+Research can be funded if it concerns the integration of thermal energy storage in buildings, CHP systems, or solar energy systems, as well as the development of innovative materials, systems, and processes increasing the energy density and power and minimizing storage losses.
+This also means research into phase-change materials and thermochemical storage materials with improved energy and power density as well as cycle stability.

 Link + Download

 Energy storage systems – research for the energy transition